Vertical Banded Gastroplasty—Open Surgery

 (Stomach Stapling; Bariatric Surgery; Weight-Reduction Surgery)

-Vertical banded gastroplasty, also called stomach stapling, is surgery that divides the stomach into 2 parts to treat obesity.
-It causes weight loss by decreasing the amount of food you can eat.
+Vertical banded gastroplasty, also called stomach stapling, is surgery to divide the stomach into two parts.

 This surgery involves re-shaping the stomach to reduce the amount of food it can hold.